ShahriarRezghi/serio/USAGE.md

 size += Serio::fill(data + size, B);
 ```

-This doesn't slow down the code like in string API case but you should be careful with the size of your buffer.
+This doesn't reduce speed like in string API case but you should be careful that content size doesn't exceed your buffer size.

 # Stream API
 This API contains 2 functions ```Serio::read()``` and ```Serio::write()``` which are explained below.

+WARNING: The streams must be character streams and in binary mode.

 You can serialize data types into a output stream of chars.
 Here is an example of serializing to stream: